 The 1918-20 Spanish Influenza in Burma

-In later years of 1910s, Burma was in a period of intense political change and debate.
-WW1 ended in 1918 and later that year and the British government promised limited self-rule to India.
-Burma was then of course a province of British India, but London had decided to exclude it from the coming constitutional reforms.
+In the later years of the 1910s, Burma was in a period of intense political change and debate.
+World War One ended in 1918 and later that year and the British government promised limited self-rule to India.
+Though Burma was then a province of British India, London had decided to exclude it from the coming constitutional reforms.
 The Burmese were incensed.
 By 1920 a new nationalist movement was growing in strength, inspired in part by the Indian National Congress under Mahatma Gandhi and by Sinn Fein in Ireland.
 The university boycott in late 1920 forever changed Burmese politics.

-The most recent estimates by scholars suggest that in Burma about 2-3% of the country's 12 million people, or up to 400,000 people died from the pandemic. (see for example Disease and Demography in Colonial Burma by Judith Richell).
-In early 1918, when the disease was already tearing through Europe, there was no local preparation.
-When the pandemic did strike, the impact was devastating.
+In early 1918, when the disease was already tearing through Europe, there was no local preparation in Burma.
+When the pandemic struck, the impact was devastating.
 Poor urban populations, including Indian migrants, were particularly badly hit.
 But so too were ordinary villagers.
 Agriculture in many parts of the country by 1918 was virtually paralysed.
-In the frontier areas, where there were many returning soldiers, people received no medical attention and no one knows how many died.
+In the frontier areas, where there were many returning soldiers, people received no medical attention and it is impossible to know how many died.